Quadratic integer programming and the slope conjecture: -seed links and -fusion knots

 There are several ways to tabulate and classify knots, and among them \begin{itemize} \item[(a)] by crossing number as was done by Rolfsen~\cite{Rf}, \item[(b)] by the number of ideal tetrahedra (for hyperbolic knots) as is the standard in hyperbolic geometry~\cite{Th,snappy}, \item[(c)] by arborescent planar projections, studied by Conway and Bonahon-Siebenmann~\cite{Co,BS}, \item[(d)] by fusion~\cite{Thurston:shadow}, \item[(e)] by shadows~\cite{Tu:shadow}. \end{itemize}

 Here we review the fusion construction of knots (and more generally, knotted trivalent graphs) which originates from cut and paste axioms in quantum topology.
 The construction was introduced by Bar-Natan and Thurston, appeared in~\cite{Thurston:shadow} and further studied by the second author~\cite{V}.
+Our definition of fusion is reminiscent to W. Thurston's hyperbolic Dehn filling \cite{Th}, and differs from a construction of knots by the same name (fusion) that appears in Kawauchi's book \cite[p.171]{Kawauchi}.

-\begin{definition} \lbl{def.kseed} A {\em seed link} is a link that can be produced from the theta graph by applying the moves $A,U,X$ shown in figure \ref{fig.Moves}.
-The additional components created by $U$ and $X$ are oriented as shown and are called \emph{belts}.
+\begin{definition} A {\em seed link} is a link that can be produced from the theta graph by applying the moves $A,U,X$ shown in figure \ref{fig.Moves}.
+The additional components created by $U$ and $X$ are called \emph{belts}.
 A $k$-seed link is a seed link with $k$ belts. \end{definition}

 Note that the sign of the crossing introduced by the $X$-move is does not affect the complement of the seed link.
 If desired we may always perform all the $A$ moves first.